Years active: 2000 – 2004

-The West Java Institutional Development Project was part of the broader Indonesia-Australia Partnership for Skills Development (IAPSD) which sought to improve the capacity of public and private sector agencies to improve workforce skills in selected industries and provinces.
-This was to be achieved by planning and providing training based on well-defined and industry endorsed competency standards; high-quality teaching methods and learning materials; and reliable assessment and certification of competencies.
-Under IAPSD, The West Java Institutional Development Project aimed to (i) develop the capabilities of five Indonesian government TVET institutions in Jakarta, Bandung and Tangerang as prototypes; and (ii) develop credible off-the-job providers of vocational training to private sector companies engaged in garment construction, electrical and light mechanical engineering.
+The West Java Institutional Development Project was part of the broader Indonesia-Australia Partnership for Skills Development, which sought to improve the capacity of public and private sector agencies to improve workforce skills in selected industries and provinces.
+This was to be achieved by planning and providing training based on well-defined and industry endorsed competency standards, high-quality teaching methods and learning materials, and reliable assessment and certification of competencies.